CJHwong/py-clean-architecture-examples/README.md

 # Clean Architecture Examples

 This repository demonstrates the Clean Architecture pattern in Python through several practical examples, each organized in its own directory.
-The goal is to illustrate how Clean Architecture principles can be applied to different types of applications, from simple CLI tools to web applications using FastAPI and Django.
+The goal is to illustrate how Clean Architecture principles can be applied to different types of applications, from simple CLI tools to web applications using FastAPI, Django, and background task queues with Celery.

 A key ambition of this repository is to make the code structure **faithfully and transparently reflect the Clean Architecture circle diagram** (see below).
 Each example is carefully organized so that every folder and layer in the codebase directly maps to a corresponding ring in the diagram.
 This approach is intended to make the separation of concerns, direction of dependencies, and the role of each layer as clear and explicit as possible.